Bert Berns

 Bertrand Russell Berns (November 8, 1929 – December 30, 1967), also known as Bert Russell and (occasionally) Russell Byrd, was an American songwriter and record producer of the 1960s.
 His songwriting credits include "Twist and Shout", "Piece of My Heart", "Here Comes the Night", "Hang on Sloopy", "Cry to Me" and "Everybody Needs Somebody to Love", and his productions include "Baby, Please Don't Go", "Brown Eyed Girl" and "Under the Boardwalk".

 Early life

-Born in the Bronx, New York City, to Russian Jewish immigrants, Berns contracted rheumatic fever as a child, an illness that damaged his heart and would mark the rest of his life, resulting in his early death.
+Berns was born in the Bronx, New York City, the son of Russian-Jewish immigrants who had changed their name from Beresovsky.
+Berns contracted rheumatic fever as a child, an illness that damaged his heart and would mark the rest of his life, resulting in his early death.
 Turning to music, he found enjoyment in the sounds of his African American and Latino neighbors.
 As a young man, Berns danced in mambo nightclubs, and made his way to Havana before the Cuban Revolution.